Ospreys in Britain: Reintroduction to England

 Because of the slow geographical spread of breeding ospreys within Scotland, in 1996 English Nature and Scottish Natural Heritage licensed a project to re-introduce the osprey to central England.
 Over six years, chicks from Scottish nests were moved to the Nature Reserve at Rutland Water in the Midlands area, where they were released.
 Funding was provided by Anglian Water and the Leicestershire and Rutland Wildlife Trust managed the project supported by a large team of volunteers.

 In 1999 some of the translocated birds returned after their migration from Africa and in 2001 the first pair bred, including the eponymous Mr Rutland.
 In 2022 there were 26 adult ospreys and up to 10 breeding pairs in the area of Rutland Water.
+In 2025 the project announced that 300 chicks had now fledged since the first in 2001.

 Recolonisation of England

 In 1999 a pair from the Scottish population bred for the first time in the Lake District at Bassenthwaite Lake.
 In 2021 there were 6 established nests in the Lake District where ospreys raised a total of 15 chicks.

 In June 2009 a pair produced three young at Kielder Forest; these are the first to breed at Kielder for over 200 years.
-In 2021 there were seven occupied nests at Kielder which in May of that year contained at least 16 recently laid eggs.
+In 2023 eleven chicks fledged from nests at Kielder, making a total over the life of the project of 115.

 In 2017 a project was started to reintroduce ospreys to the Poole Harbour area.
 The first egg at a nest site put in place by the project was laid in 2022.
 Two chicks hatched in early June 2022 and were ringed in July.
 One of the chicks died in August after a predation attempt by a goshawk.

+in 2025 a pair of ospreys hatched two chicks from a second nest in the Poole Harbour area.

 In 2022 further locations where ospreys had bred successfully for the first time were made public in North Yorkshire and Leicestershire.